SamFeltip/Blog-Content/The Pragmatic Programmer.md

 I like the idea you should be strict on what you accept, and promise as little as possible.

 I think the things you promise should always be explicitly returned.
-Rather than creating [[side effects]], you should always respond with exactly what has changed.
+Rather than creating [[side effects]], you should always respond with exactly what has changed [[REST API]] style.

 [[Design by Contract]] seems to be used over only using [[Assertions]] because it can be used alongside [[Inheritance]].
 Since I prefer [[Composition over Inheritance]], I’m suspicious this is a benefit.